Sample Identification (ID) analysis

 • Markers for gender identification (ZFXY gene)

 This independent control of the correct sample identity is of utmost importance.
-Until now, MAF has analyzed 11540 samples (December 2020), from laboratories both nationally and internationally.
-A number of sample admixtures have been discovered and correct identities have been recovered based on MAF data, showing the importance of this analysis.
+Until now, TAMM has analyzed 17004 samples (December 2022), from laboratories both nationally and internationally.
+A number of sample admixtures have been discovered and correct identities have been recovered based on our data, showing the importance of this analysis.

 Contact person: